0xPolygonMiden/air-script/docs/src/introduction.md

 # Introduction

 Polygon Miden's AirScript is designed to make it simple to describe AIR constraints and generate efficient and accurate code in the required target language.
+The code for AirScript can be found [here](https://github.com/0xPolygonMiden/air-script/).

 ## Current Version